Home

 Diagnosing the P0118 (ECT sensor circuit high input) diagnostic trouble code requires several steps.

-Here’s a general guideline on how a mechanic will find the root cause for code P0118:
+Here’s a general guideline on how an automotive mechanic will find the root cause for engine code P0118:

-They’ll inspect the engine coolant system for air pockets.
-They’ll also ensure that the engine coolant is not rusty or dirty.
-In either case, they’ll flush or bleed the engine coolant.
+The mechanic will inspect the engine coolant system for air pockets.
+They’ll also ensure that the engine coolant is not dirty.
+They may flush or bleed the engine coolant.

-They’ll disconnect the engine coolant temp sensor and check its wiring harness for any fraying or disconnection.
+They’ll disconnect the engine coolant temp sensor and check its wiring or wire harness for any fraying or disconnection.

 If the ECT signal circuit wiring is not the issue, the mechanic will remove the coolant temperature sensor and inspect it for corrosion or bent connector pins.